 This translates to superior experience and greater safety for customers, so it's essential that automotive companies come up with new models of data storage and computing that are in line with these requirements.

 Mapping apps, Apple CarPlay and Android Auto, Spotify, and Google Music are just a few examples of the many applications out there built to improve the user experience and keep drivers connected while they're driving.

 According to a forecast by Allied Market Research, the global market for car infotainment is going to be worth $21.53 billion by 2026.

 In-car applications offer automotive companies the opportunity to add value to the driving experience that goes way beyond entertainment.
 Such apps provide an important path for capturing and processing data such as traffic congestion, weather conditions, road conditions, POIs, and more.
 Ultimately, in-car applications can also be used to display ads that are tailored to the user's environment, interactions, and preferences.

 Artificial intelligence brings together data processing, the Internet of Things, and Big Data.
 AI has become critical to automotive manufacturing, be it in the form of ADAS systems or autonomous driving.

 It's thanks to sophisticated machine learning algorithms that autonomous vehicles can handle complex situations and navigate traffic easily.
 They can read traffic signals, offer emergency vehicle control, and monitor the surrounding environment.
 AI can make erroneous human reactions no longer relevant for driving as it relies on sensors and cameras rather than human emotions to deliver an optimal driving and safe driving experience.

 7. Digital factories

 The sector of automotive manufacturing has changed dramatically during the last few decades.
 Specifically, it has become more automated than ever before.
-The evidence of this is in the overall higher product quality we see today.
+The evidence of this is visible in the overall higher product quality consumers see today.